 Find a shady area if you need to shoot during noontime and in an open field.
 A tree, a bush, or an umbrella will help protect you from the sun’s heat and allow you to capture lovely images including landscapes and wildlife at midday.

 Don’t forget that your umbrella, particularly if it’s a white one, can also serve as a light diffuser while you’re shooting outdoors.
 The idea is to soften the light on your subject and the umbrella can very well do the job.
 If you don’t have company, you can use your tripod to hold the umbrella even with your camera on it.
 Just be sure to bring some tape to tie your diffuser to the tripod while you’re shooting.

-Finally, don’t be afraid to experiment and shoot in different angles and backgrounds.
+Finally, don’t be afraid to experiment and shoot with different angles and backgrounds.
 This will allow you to capture dramatic images even if there’s bright light.
-For instance, you can shoot your subjects under a shade or if you’re doing macro, you can shoot subjects with a dark background to achieve a cooler effect on your images without the bright light.
+For instance, you can shoot your subjects under shade, or if you’re doing macro, you can shoot subjects with a dark background to achieve a cooler effect on your images without the bright light.

-Remember that your eyes and your digital camera don’t always react the same way when there’s bright light.
-But know that you can also capture beautiful images even at midday so don’t stop learning the ropes.
+Remember that your eyes and your camera don’t always react the same way when there’s bright light.
+But know that you can also capture beautiful images even at midday—so don’t stop learning the ropes.